Gopher Control

 Keith's Pro Tips

-"After applying Gopher Bait 50, reapplication may be necessary over the course of the next few weeks until you see less Gopher activity, meaning the offending gopher has been eradicated.
+"After applying Gopher Bait 50, reapplication may be necessary over the next few weeks until you see less gopher activity, meaning the offending gopher has been eradicated.
 The way to do this is to check every few days or so for any trace of newly dug mounds."

 Gopher Control: How To Get Rid of Gophers

-This page is a general Gopher control guide.
-Using the products and methods suggested you will get control of Gophers.
-Follow this guide and use the recommended products and we guarantee 100% control of Gophers.
-Consult your local and state guidelines to see if Gophers are a protected species in your location before applying control.
+This page is a general gopher control guide.
+Using the products and methods suggested, you will get control of gophers.
+Follow this guide and use the recommended products; we guarantee 100% control of gophers.
+Before applying control, consult your local and state guidelines to see if gophers are a protected species in your location.

-Gophers may be funny in cartoons or even considered to be a cute animal to some people, but the type of damage they can do on a landowner's turf can be the farthest thing from funny.
-These destructive rodents not only burrow through yards and leave ugly looking mounds and holes, but they also are notorious for devouring and destroying crops and plant life wherever they decide to reside.
+Gophers may be funny in cartoons or even considered cute animals to some people, but the type of damage they can do on a landowner's turf can be the farthest thing from funny.
+These destructive rodents not only burrow through yards and leave ugly-looking mounds and holes but are also notorious for devouring and destroying crops and plant life wherever they decide to reside.

-Because Gophers spend most of their time underground in their self-created tunnel systems, these fast-moving rodents can be difficult to control or capture.
-If you’re a gardener, a homeowner, or an agricultural farmer, Gophers can be a total nightmare and need to be eradicated immediately.
+Because gophers spend most of their time underground in their self-created tunnel systems, these fast-moving rodents can be difficult to control or capture.
+If you’re a gardener, a homeowner, or an agricultural farmer, gophers can be a total nightmare and must be eradicated immediately.

-If you are experiencing Gophers on your property, the following DIY guide will give you the answers on how to tackle this frustrating pest.
-With the correct approach and the right control products, you can get rid of Gophers from your yard to put an end to the havoc they create.
+If you are experiencing gophers on your property, the following DIY guide will give you the answers on how to tackle this frustrating pest.
+With the correct approach and control products, you can eliminate gophers from your yard and end the havoc they create.

 Identification